 Related: Target Dollar Spot Fall Decor Finds

 I usually have a hard time letting go of tradition too.
 But the reality is that our children grow, our circumstances change, and our lives march on.
-When I think about whether or not to continue a tradition I usually remind myself of things like: If I miss a tradition I stop, I can always restart it; I can modify the tradition, I don’t have to ditch it altogether; does this tradition bring joy and satisfaction?
+When I think about whether or not to continue a tradition I usually remind myself of things like If I miss a tradition I stop, I can always restart it; I can modify the tradition, I don’t have to ditch it all together; does this tradition bring joy and satisfaction?

 I’m not sure what I’m going to do about the ornaments.
 I actually already purchased this year’s ornaments last year when I came across a great clearance sale so I’ll let the idea swirl around my head until next year.